Wills and Will Trusts

 Will Writing Service

-When writing a Will or any associated estate planning such as Will Trusts, there are four different options available.
-The advantages and disadvantages of each are are outlined below.
-As professional will writers it is our duty of care to inform you of all options.
-In addition to this you can also download a copy of our services booklet, which provides a more in depth overview of Will and Will Trust options available to you.
+As professional Will writers it is our duty of care to inform you of all options.
+In addition to this you can also download a copy of our services booklet.
+This provides a more in depth overview of the Will and Will Trust options available to you.

 1. Not making a Will